Nomination Period: February 23 to March 2

 Statement from the Board of Directors Regarding the last election – April 9, 2025 (Click to Read)

-Please note that the EPC was updated by the ERC, with the approval of the Board on Wednesday, October 29, 2025
+Please note that the EPC (Elections Procedures Code) was updated by the ERC, with the approval of the Board on Wednesday, February 18, 2026.

 2026 TMSU General Elections

-*For Fall 2025 By-election page, please click here
+*For Fall 2025 By-election page, please click here; For Fall 2025 By-election official results please click here.

 The TMSU is hosting General Elections for the Executive Committee and Board of Directors for the 2026-2027 academic year.
 This is an opportunity to put your name forth to lead and guide the students’ union from (approximately) May 01, 2026 until April 30, 2027.
 The students’ union runs a variety of events, campaigns and vital student services — learn more at yourtmsu.ca.